 - Upon granting of the variance, the intent and purpose of the ordinance will still be served and the recipient of the variance will not be granted special privileges not enjoyed by other surrounding property owners within the same zoning district.

 In order to begin the Variance process, you must complete a Land Use Application and submit it along with all required information as indicated in the Minimum Required Information Checklist and pay all applicable fees to the Planning Division.
 The day of submission will determine possible DRC and future Planning Commission and City Council agenda dates.

 What type of hearing is required for a Variance?

-If your project is deemed a Minor Variance, the Community Development Director will make a determination on the proposed variance without a public hearing.
+If your project is deemed a Minor Variance, the Development Services Director will make a determination on the proposed variance without a public hearing.
 A Major Variance requires a public hearing by the Planning Commission.

 What is the review process for a Variance?

 - Talk to a planner to obtain information and an application.

 - Design Review Committee reviews project with applicant.